Skip to main content

 Workflow at a glance

-1. (Optionally) get OSM and DEM base layers
+2. Get OSM and DEM base layers within the area of interest

 See the Getting started vignette for further details about the purpose of the package, an end-to-end example, data requirements, and indication of use cases.